-This analysis identified 43 historic resources and four linear resources located in this portion of the area of potential effects.
+This analysis identified 43 cultural resources and four linear resources located in this portion of the APE.
 There are no known identified archaeological resources in this area.
-Details about these resources can be found in Table E-1 (Historic Properties) and Table E-2 (Linear Resources), located in Appendix E. The location of each resource is shown in Figures F-5 and F-6, located in Appendix F.

-The 43 historic resources identified include businesses (11), residences (22), a potential historic district (1), churches (3), the Fowler Santa Fe railroad depot (5OT.292), buildings owned or operated by the town government (4), and a cemetery (1).
-One of the businesses is a 1950s-style restaurant that relates to U.S. 50's development.
+Details about these resources can be found in Table E-1 (Historic Properties) and Table E-2 (Linear Resources), located in Appendix E, Historic Properties by Location.
+The location of each resource is shown in Figure F-2, located in Appendix F, Figures.
+The 43 cultural resources identified include businesses (11), residences (22), a potential historic district (1), churches (3), the Fowler Santa Fe railroad depot (5OT.292), buildings owned or operated by the town government (4), and a cemetery (1).
+One of the businesses is a 1950s-style restaurant that relates to US 50's development.
 Government resources include the municipal pool, administration office building (housing the fire department, town hall, and public library), Fowler City Park (and water tower), and Fowler High School.

-National Register eligibility status for the historic resources identified in this area is as follows: officially eligible (1) and field eligible (42).
+National Register eligibility status for the cultural resources identified in this area is as follows: officially eligible (1) and field eligible (42).
 The Fowler Santa Fe train depot (5OT.292) has been officially determined eligible for the National Register.

-Linear resources identified in this portion of the area of potential effects include a railroad, a ditch, and two canals.
+Linear resources identified in this portion of the APE include a railroad, a ditch, and two canals.